Nierhain/CodingKatas/MailFollowup/README.md

 Also use this as a way to tell if TDD is a tool worth using for my projects in the future or if it's just a hindrance.

 ## Results / Conclusion

+- First Impressions: Red-Green-Refactor-Cycle seems to be really addictive.\
+Seeing green test after cleaning up functions is a good feeling and sometimes you write the next test just to get another test you can turn green.\
+Might encourage feature creep? \
+Only in the beginning? \
+Does code/test quality suffer from adding too many irrelevant tests?